CuproBraze: Heat transfer efficiency

 Cooling efficiency is a measure of heat rejection from a given space by a heat exchanger.
 The overall thermal efficiency of a heat exchanger core depends on many factors, such as thermal conductivity of fins and tubes; strength and weight of the fins and tubes; spacing, size, thickness and shape of fins and tubes; velocity of the air passing through the core; and other factors.

 The main performance criterion for heat exchangers is cooling efficiency.
 Heat exchanger cores made from copper and brass can reject more heat per unit volume than any other material.
 This is why copper-brass heat exchangers generally have a greater cooling efficiency than alternate materials.
 Brazed copper-brass heat exchangers are also more rugged than soldered copper-brass and alternate materials, including brazed aluminum serpentine.

-Air pressure drop is a good evaluator of heat exchanger design.
+Air pressure drop is a factor of heat exchanger design.
 A heat exchanger core with a smaller air pressure drops from the front to the back of the core (i.e., from the windward to the leeward side in a wind tunnel test) is more efficient.
 Air pressure drops typically are 24% less for CuproBraze versus aluminum heat exchangers.
-This advantage, responsible for a 6% increase in heat rejection, contributes to CuproBraze’s overall greater efficiency.
+This advantage, responsible for a 6% increase in heat rejection, contributes to CuproBraze's overall greater efficiency.

-Since copper’s thermal conductivity is higher than aluminum, copper has a higher capacity to dissipate heat.
+Since copper's thermal conductivity is higher than aluminum, copper has a higher capacity to dissipate heat.
 By using thinner material gauges in combination with higher fin density, heat dissipation capacity with CuproBraze can be increased with air pressure drops still at reasonable levels.

 Size

-Due to its high heat transfer efficiency, CuproBraze offers a significant amount of cooling capacity in a small size.
+Due to its high heat transfer efficiency, CuproBraze has an efficient heating effect.
 This is because the same heat rejection level can be achieved with a smaller-sized core.
 Hence, a significant reduction in frontal area and volume is achievable with CuproBraze versus other materials.